The Sunday Times: The Murdoch years (1981–present)

 During January 2013, Martin Ivens became 'acting' editor of The Sunday Times in succession to John Witherow, who became the 'acting' editor of The Times at the same time.
 The independent directors rejected a permanent position for Ivens as editor to avoid any possible merger of The Sunday Times and daily Times titles.

 In 2019, after passing government scrutiny, The Sunday Times and The Times began to "share resources" in what was considered a partial merger, though retaining distinct editors.

+Circulation

+In March 2020, The Sunday Times had a circulation of 647,622, exceeding that of its main rivals, The Sunday Telegraph and The Observer, combined.
+While some other national newspapers moved to a tabloid format in the early 2000s, The Sunday Times retained the larger broadsheet format and has said that it intends to continue to do so.
+As of December 2019, it sold 75% more copies than its sister paper, The Times, which is published from Monday to Saturday.

 Election endorsements

-The paper endorsed the Conservative Party in the 2005 UK general election, the 2010 UK general election, the 2015 UK general election, the 2017 UK general election, and the 2019 UK general election, before endorsing the Labour Party in the 2024 UK general election.
+The paper endorsed the Conservative Party in the 2005, 2010, 2015, 2017 and 2019 UK general elections, before endorsing the Labour Party in the 2024 election.

 Online presence

 The online presences of The Sunday Times and The Times have been repeatedly combined and separated over the years.

 Prior to 2001, distinct websites thetimes.co.uk and thesundaytimes.co.uk existed.
 In 2001, these were combined into Times Online.

 In 2010, Times Online was replaced with distinct websites again for The Sunday Times and The Times.

 In 2016, The Times and The Sunday Times websites were once again merged into one.

 In 2024, the domain name was changed from "thetimes.co.uk" to "thetimes.com".

 An iPad edition was launched in December 2010, and an Android version in August 2011.
 Since July 2012, the digital version of the paper has been available on Apple's Newsstand platform, allowing automated downloading of the news section.
 With over 500 MB of content every week, it is the biggest newspaper app in the world.

 The Sunday Times iPad app was named newspaper app of the year at the 2011 Newspaper Awards and has twice been ranked best newspaper or magazine app in the world by iMonitor.
 Various subscription packages exist, giving access to both the print and digital versions of the paper.

 On 2 October 2012, The Sunday Times launched Sunday Times Driving, a separate classified advertising site for premium vehicles that also includes editorial content from the newspaper as well as specially commissioned articles.
 It can be accessed without cost.